oroinc/documentation/user/back-office/getting-started/user-menu/my-configuration.rst

 Update Email Configuration Options
 ----------------------------------

-In the Email Configuration section, you can configure the following email related options:
+In the Email Configuration section, you can configure the following email-related options:

 **Signature**